All Products

 Operation description

-• For HTTP Live Streaming (HLS)-based playback, the segment size equals the latency divided by 3.
-Round the value down to the nearest integer.
-The value cannot be less than 1 second.
-Then, calculate the maximum number of segments.
-If the segment size is greater than or equal to 3 seconds, the maximum number of segments is 4.
-Otherwise, the maximum number of segments is 6.
+• For HTTP Live Streaming (HLS), the segment size is calculated by dividing the delay by 3 and rounding down.
+The minimum segment size is 1 second.
+The system then calculates the maximum number of segments.
+If the segment size is 3 seconds or more, the maximum number of segments is 4.
+Otherwise, the maximum is 6.

-QPS limits
+QPS limit

 Try it now